 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|

-Suspicious, unknown and irrelevant emails should not be opened.
-Attachments (or links) found in mail of this kind - must never be opened.
-Opening them can result in an infection.
-Wanted content should always be researched and downloaded only form official and verified sources.
-Software activation and updating should be done using tools/functions, provided by legitimate developers.
-It is ill-advised to use illegal activation tools ("cracks") and third party updaters - as both are deemed to be high-risk.
-It is recommended to have a dependable anti-virus/anti-spyware suite installed and kept updated.
-This software is to be used for regular system scans and removal of detected threats.
-If your computer is already infected with Start, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.
+Do not open suspicious, unknown or irrelevant emails.
+Also do not open attachments or links found in them, since this can result in an infection.
+Research content carefully and download only form official and verified sources.
+Software activation and updating should be done using tools/functions provided by legitimate developers.
+Do not use illegal activation tools ("cracks") or third party updaters - these are high-risk.
+Have a reputable anti-virus/anti-spyware suite installed and kept updated.
+Use this software for regular system scans and removal of detected threats.
+If your computer is already infected with Start, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this ransomware.